List of Yu-Gi-Oh! GX characters: The Shadow Riders

 Amazoness Tania is the third of the Shadow Riders.
 A white tiger that assumes human form with her Shadow Charm gauntlet to find a worthy duelist to be her husband, Tania travels with another tiger named Bass, who resembles the Amazoness Tiger.
-She falls in love with Bastion Misawa, and after some sweet talking and showing off her amazing dueling skills, defeats him and makes him her bridegroom for a short time until she grows tired of him.
-Tania then fights Jaden in a soul match with the effect of Amazoness Arena, and eventually resumes her true form and runs off.
+She falls in love with Bastion Misawa and, after defeating him, makes him her bridegroom for a short time until she grows tired of him.
+Tania then fights Jaden in a soul match with the effect of Amazoness Arena, and eventually resumes her true form and flees.
 She appears before Jaden and his group during the third year as her human self, having been sucked into the second alternate dimension they visit since their last meeting.
-She serves as their guide through the first town they encounter, and stays behind with Bastion after Jaden liberates it.
+She serves as their guide through the first town they encounter, staying behind with Bastion after Jaden liberates it.
 Tania's Amazoness cards, based on the Amazons of Greek mythology, are divided into two decks: Courage and Knowledge.
 She uses the Knowledge deck against Bastion, and the Courage deck against Jaden.